 Indian Rupee Weakens Against U.S. Dollar

-The Indian rupee opened weak against the U.S dollar on Wednesday amid a firm dollar.The local currency weakened seven paise to open at Rs 83 against the U.S dollar on Wednesday.
-It had closed at 82.93 on Tuesday, according to the Bloomberg data."Rupee appreciated yesterday (Tuesday), posting its biggest single day gain in nearly a month and half-aided by ease in US dollar and rise in risk appetite in the global markets.", ICICI Direc...
+The Indian rupee commenced trading on a weaker note against the U.S. dollar amid the strengthening of the greenback.
+The local currency weakened 2 paise to open at Rs 82.60 against the dollar on Friday.It had strengthened 10 paise to close at 82.58 against the dollar on Thursday.
+This is the strongest close since Aug 2, when rupee closed at 82.59 level, according to the Bloomberg data.Reliance Securities expected the rupee could open...

-The Indian rupee opened weak against the U.S dollar on Wednesday amid a firm dollar.
+The Indian rupee commenced trading on a weaker note against the U.S. dollar amid the strengthening of the greenback.

-"Rupee appreciated yesterday (Tuesday), posting its biggest single day gain in nearly a month and half-aided by ease in US dollar and rise in risk appetite in the global markets.", ICICI Direct Research said in a note.
+It had strengthened 10 paise to close at 82.58 against the dollar on Thursday.
+This is the strongest close since Aug 2, when rupee closed at 82.59 level, according to the Bloomberg data.

-Reliance Securities expected the rupee could open around in the range of 83 to 83.01 against the U.S. dollar compared with 82.9350 in the previous session.
-The range for the session is 82.8500 to 83.15, according to the brokerage.
+Reliance Securities expected the rupee could open around in the range of 82.60 to 82.62 against the dollar compared with 82.575 in the previous session.
+The trading range for the session is 82.4000 to 82.7500, according to the brokerage.

 Opinion